-(a) The current mi via rate schedule, available on the HSD/MAD website under fee schedules, shall be used as a guide in evaluating proposed payment rates for services that are currently covered or similar to currently covered services.
-The eligible recipient must justify in writing the rate that he/she wishes to pay when that rate exceeds the rate schedule.
+(a) The current mi via rate schedule, available on the HSD/MAD website under fee schedules as well as on the DOH website under mi via, shall be used as a guide in evaluating proposed payment rates for services that are currently covered or similar to currently covered services.
+The eligible recipient must justify in writing the rate that he or she wishes to pay when that rate exceeds the rate schedule.
 The eligible recipient must include this justification with the SSP and annual budget request when it is submitted for approval.